 Even still, fatal heavy truck accidents do happen occasionally.
 A semi-truck accident can dramatically change a person’s life with a single fatality or serious injury.
 A victim of a truck accident can need months or years of medical care and rehabilitation, and they might not be able to make as much money as they did before the event.

-For legal assistance with your case, call the __________ right away.
-We can assist you in becoming more knowledgeable about personal injury legislation, the types of proof required to make a claim, and the deadlines for making a claim for compensation.
+For legal assistance with your case, call us right away.
+We can assist you in becoming more knowledgeable about personal injury legislation, the types of proof required to make a claim, and the deadlines for making a compensation claim.

 Because there are many potential contributing variables to accidents, it can be challenging to estimate the percentage of incidents involving semi-trucks.
 Different causes of accidents involving semi-trucks, such as inexperienced drivers, poor road conditions, and driver mistake, are unrelated to the kind of vehicle involved.

 Truck drivers who engage in unsafe driving practices, such as speeding or driving while fatigued, may also be at fault for semi-truck accidents.
 A truck collision may also be caused by or contribute to by the behavior of other road users, the design of the vehicle, the time of day, and many other factors.

 Nevertheless, the National Highway Traffic Safety Administration (NHTSA) annually accumulates thorough crash statistics for automobiles of all types in the United States.
 The NHTSA’s 2018 report on automobiles involved in collisions states: